Enjoy the Beauty of Autumn in Lake Placid With This One-Week Itinerary

 Saturday: Visit Keene Valley and Head Home

 As your time in Lake Placid draws to a close, there’s still one more thing to look forward to—take a detour to Keene Valley on your way home.
 This cute little town is known as "The Home of the High Peaks" and has the greatest number of High Peaks in its vicinity.
-Stop at Marcy Field for some stunning shots of foliage and enjoy a meal at Noon Mark Diner!
+Stop at Marcy Field for some stunning shots of foliage and get a meal at the Noon Mark Diner.
 If you’re feeling up to an easy, 0.3-mile hike, Roaring Brook Falls is the perfect way to close out your vacation.

 Until next time, enjoy those foliage photos, and start planning your next trip to the Adirondacks!